-Squarespace SEO Academy: Four Easy Ways to Improve Your Search Engine Visibility
+Squarespace SEO Academy: Chapter two - Four Easy Ways to Improve Your Search Engine Visibility

 Four easy ways to further enhance search engine visibility for your Squarespace site